lappsgrid-incubator/discovery-course/README.md

 For Galaxy access: Type "HTTP" o port 80<br/>
 For SSH access: Type "SSH" on port 22<br/>
 For Tomcat access: Type "Custom TCP Rule" with the 8000-8999 port range

+## B. Creating a Load Balancer

+From the EC2 Dashboard click "Load Balancers" and then the "Create Load Balancer" button.
+Use the classic load balancer (the default).

+### Step 1: Define Load Balancer

+Give it a name and add five listeners for the following ports: 8001, 8002, 8003, 8004 and 8080.
+These values are for both the load balancer port and the instance ports, the protocol is always HTTP.

+### Step 2: Assign Security Groups

+Add Lappsgrid Appliance Ports.

+### Step 3: Configure Security Settings

+Skip.

+### Step 4: Configure Health Check

+Set Ping path to "/" and and Reponse timeout to 5 seconds.
+If th ePing path is a non existing path on the instance than the health check will fail.

+### Step 5: Add EC2 Instances

+Select the instances you want.
+Not all instances show up, which is a bit of a mystery to me (Marc).
+You can always add/remove instances later.

+### Step 6: Add Tags

+Skip and just click "Review and Create" and then "Create".